viettrungluu/umsgpack/README.md

 An object is marshalled in the following order (the process terminates when the object is marshalled):
+* TODO: First, early *transformers* are applied, in order.
+Each transformer has the opportunity to transform the object to some new object (with the result passed to the next transformer).
-* First, if an object is a supported built-in type, then it marshalled as such.
+* Then, if the object (possibly transformed by early transformers) is a supported built-in type, then it marshalled as such.
   * This includes the built-in unresolved extension type (consisting of the extension type and data).
   * This also includes standard extension types (currently just the timestamp extension type for `time.Time`).
-* Next, *transformers* are applied, in order.
-Each transformer has the opportunity to transform the object to some new object (with the result passed to the next transformer).
+TODO: move this to a transformer.
+  * TODO: add support for all arrays and maps.
+* Next, late transformers are applied.
+  * TODO: add a standard transformer for structs (or maybe this could/should also be an early transformer).
+  * TODO: or maybe we don't need late transformers at all.
-* Finally, the resulting (possibly-transformed) object is marshalled as a supported built-in type, if possible.
+* Finally, the resulting object (possibly transformed by late transformers) is marshalled as a supported built-in type, if possible.
   * If not possible, then marshalling the object is not supported.
 (The above is applied recursively for container objects when required.)